andrewpeck/0xbefe/doc/cvp13.md

 1. Connect the 12V power cable from the slot adapter to the 4-pin molex plug inside the computer (need a SATA to molex adapter for the Dell 5820 tower)
 1. Connect the power cable from the cooling box to the slot adapter
 1. Connect the ATX pass through cable from the slot adapter to motherboard and chassis (only to the PWR_REMOTE pin on the motherboard for the Dell 5820 tower)
-1. Connect the two 8-pin power cables inside the chassis to the CVP13
 1. Connect the microUSB cable between CVP13 and the motherboard
 1. Place the 3 temperature sensors from the slot adapter at appropriate places on the CVP13: near the power supply, FPGA cooling block, transceivers
 1. Close the chassis